Aantrreksh/sql-query/dependencies.md

 --- | ---
 Amplitude, Segment | Amplitude and Segment are used to monitor user behavior in the {{site.data.keyword.Bluemix_notm}} console, such as page hits or click-through paths.
 This information is used for IBM-internal marketing and data analytics purposes.
 ServiceNow, Slack | Those Services are used for problem determination and alerting.
-{: caption="Table 4.
-"Dependencies to third-party services" caption-side="bottom"}
+{: caption=""Dependencies to third-party services" caption-side="bottom"}